Willie169/Android-Non-Root/README.md

 ### Install PipePipe

-PipePipe (`InfinityLoop1309.NewPipeEnhanced`) can be installed from F-Droid: <https://f-droid.org/packages/InfinityLoop1309.NewPipeEnhanced> or the .apk asset corresponding to your architecture in GitHub: <https://github.com/InfinityLoop1308/PipePipe> release.
+PipePipe (`InfinityLoop1309.NewPipeEnhanced`) can be installed from F-Droid: <https://f-droid.org/packages/InfinityLoop1309.NewPipeEnhanced> or the .apk asset corresponding to your architecture in its GitHub: <https://github.com/InfinityLoop1308/PipePipe> release.

 Note that because YouTube is trying to block third-party clients, especially for anonymous access, PipePipe sometimes has to be updated frequently to address issues that arise.
 You can receive the latest update from GitHub release without waiting for F-Droid update building process.